 Common Grackle

-Quiscalus quiscula sounds a lot cooler than Common Grackle.
+Quiscalus Quiscula sounds a lot cooler than Common Grackle.
 Sometimes this proliferate avian species gets a bad rap for being a pest, due to its love of corn, lack of discernment when it comes to any other food, and the fact that you can find it anywhere in the US aside from the most western states.
 Occasionally considered a pest, it is possibly a species on the decline, though you wouldn’t know it depending on where you are, so maybe not.

 Though there are several species of Grackle, the Common variety is identifiable from other Grackle and Blackbirds by its iridescent and glossy coloring, primarily blue, green, and purple.
 They have a raucous, garbly sound not dissimilar from a crow, and can be found in Ohio year round, though some populations migrate in other parts of the US.